Jennie June (autobiographer): Identity and transition

 June's third doctor was an alienist who understood inversion better.
 (The transcription of the manuscript of The Riddle of the Underworld also calls him Dr. Robert S. Newton, giving this name to two different doctors, which is a transcription error.)
 The alienist taught June that being an androgyne was natural for him, and not a "depravity."
 This finally cured June's lifelong depression, because instead of trying to purge himself of his inversion out of the fear that it was a sin, he instead concluded that God had predestined him to be an invert.

+According to one autobiography, June had engaged in "intimate relations" with 800 young men, half of whom were volunteer soldiers or sailors.

 At the age of 28, June fulfilled his lifelong desire to have an orchiectomy, removal of the testicles.
 June expected this would make him healthier and decrease his extreme and "disturbing" desires for sex, and eliminate some masculine features he disliked, such as facial hair.
 During that era, there was the incorrect but widespread medical belief that nocturnal emissions would damage a person's health and intelligence, and June was fearful of that possibility.
 Castration was one of the commonly recommended treatments thought to cure males of inversion.